How to Craft a Successful, Competitive, Search-Friendly Title

 Articles that are written by people with little firsthand experience or interest tend to be:

 - Lacking original photos (instead filled with stock images or other images)

 - Full of fluff (filler text not providing any useful information)

 - Filled with information and advice that exists elsewhere online

-Example: Writing a Hub on Mesothelioma
+Example: Writing an Article on Mesothelioma

 - You hear that mesothelioma is a high-earning topic online